pssguy/premierLeague/info.md

  but more accurately reflects players creative contributions and is additionally available from the beginning of the EPL
- * Data is not updated in real-time but broadly works to a weekly timetable Follow the [pssguy twitter account](https://twitter.com/pssGuy) for update
+ * Data is not updated in real-time but broadly works to a weekly timetable

+    Follow the [pssguy twitter account](https://twitter.com/pssGuy) for updates

    ---

 ### Priorities

-Plans are listed in the [github issues](https://github.com/pssguy/premierLeague/issues) and suggestions are welcome
+Plans are listed in the [github issues](https://github.com/pssguy/premierLeague/issues)

+Feel free to recommend which should be priorities and add new suggestions

+NB The code on github is just backup and currently is not useable

    ---